raycast/extensions/extensions/fathom-analytics-stats/README.md

 4. Open the extension with Raycast.

 ## Setup
+1. Sign in to your Fathom account.
-1. Obtain an API token and site ID from [Fathom Analytics](usefathom.com).
+2. Obtain an API token [here](https://app.usefathom.com/api) and site ID from Fathom your site settings.
-2. Add the API token and site ID to the extension preferences in Raycast.
+3. Add the API token and site ID to the extension preferences in Raycast.

 ## Usage
 1. Open Raycast.